The Latin word, from which the English word “desert” is derived, describes an area without people.

 They have excellent hearing and can recognize the gentle solid of an owl as it approaches.

-Thanks to their massive back legs, they can leap up to 9 feet in one bound to avoid being pursued.
-The rodents known as kangaroos have a variety of desert specializations.
+Thanks to their massive back legs, kangaroos can leap up to 9 feet in one bound to avoid being pursued.
+These rodents have a variety of desert specializations.

 These may include creosote pads, open meadows, washes, sandy soils, and open desert scour.